Understanding Why A Cat Surgery Has Been Recommended

-- We recommend that you fast your cat the night before surgery but allow them to drink water through the night.
-Generally, this involves simply picking up your cat’s food but allowing them access to water til you depart for the veterinary hospital.
+- We recommend that you fast your cat the night before surgery, but allow him or her to drink water through the night.
+Generally, this involves simply picking up your cat's food but allowing access to water until you depart for the veterinary hospital.

-- Be on time for your feline surgery, There is an important pre-surgical process that requires your cat be in the hospital when scheduled.
+- Be on time for your feline surgery.
+There is an important pre-surgical process that requires your cat to be in the hospital when scheduled.

-- Listen carefully to post surgical instruction from your veterinary care team and call hospital if you have any questions regarding the post op care for your cat.
+- Listen carefully to the post-surgical instructions from your veterinary care team, and call the hospital if you have any questions regarding your cat's post-op care.

-Safe cat anesthesia requires that close attention be paid to the patient before during and after the anesthesthetic.
-At Seven Hills Veterinary Hospital, we treat every cat according to its specific medical and surgical needs.
+Safe cat anesthesia requires that close attention be paid to the cat before, during, and after the anesthetic is administered.
+At Seven Hills Veterinary Hospital, Inc, we treat every cat according to his orher specific medical and surgical needs.
 Each anesthesia is tailored to each patient.
-We adhere to very stringent guidelines for administering cat anesthesia before, during and if necessary, after surgery.
-These guidelines come from the American Animal Hospital Association, a veterinary organization that only accredits approximately 15% of all veterinary practices nationwide.
-For example, the AAHA guidelines require that we first do blood work, and then depending upon your cat's overall health, other tests to ensure there is not an overt risk of complications from receiving cat anesthesia.
+We adhere to very stringent guidelines for administering cat anesthesia before, during, and if necessary, after surgery.
+These guidelines come from the American Animal Hospital Association, a veterinary organization that only accredits approximately 12% of all veterinary practices nationwide.
+For example, the AAHA guidelines require that we first do blood work, and then, depending upon your cat's overall health, other tests to ensure there is not an overt risk of complications from receiving cat anesthesia.

-Cat anesthesia is extremely safe when the patients are stabilized before the procedure and all effort is made to have a good understanding of the cat’s medical condition before surgery.
-There is always some risk to anesthesia, however, the risk is extremely low when being performed by a highly qualified veterinarian and surgical team.
+Cat anesthesia is extremely safe when the cat is stabilized before the procedure and all efforts are made to have a good understanding of your cat's medical condition before surgery.
+There is always some risk to anesthesia, however, the risk is extremely low when performed by a highly qualified veterinarian and surgical team.

-Recovery from surgery depends upon the length of the surgery, the age of the cat and the amount of pain medication required to keep your cat free from any post operative pain.
-Some things to be aware of post anesthesia include:
+Recovery from surgery depends upon the length of the surgery, the age of the cat, and the amount of pain medication required to keep the cat free from any post-operative pain.
+Some things to be aware of post-anesthesia include:

-- Your cat might be a duller version of itself for 24 hours after anesthesia due to the sedating effects of anesthesia
+- Your cat might be lethargic for 24 hours after anesthesia due to the sedating effects of anesthesia.

 - Review with your veterinarian any feeding and/or comfort tips they can provide depending on what kind of anesthetic was used, and what surgical procedure was performed.